5 Reasons Why You Should Invest in Community-Based Programs Now

 The Community Needs Your Help Now!

 Community nonprofits across Connecticut are already struggling.
 They have been underfunded for years.
 Programs have closed.
 Waitlists have grown.
-The demand hasn’t just dropped.
-It is only getting worse.
+Demand hasn’t just dropped; it is only getting worse.
 If the economy dips further and federal dollars disappear, this system could break.

 Icsa / Pexels / If investors don’t support community-based nonprofits today, there won’t be anything left when people need them tomorrow.